actualbudget/actual/docs/advanced/http-header-auth.md

 Server Version 24.6.0 or higher are required for this feature.
 :::

 This feature will allow Actual to use an HTTP header to automatically authenticate and log in without prompting for a password.
-This would be useful for individuals who run SSO services like [Authentik](https://goauthentik.io/), [Authelia](https://www.authelia.com/), and more.
+This is useful for individuals who run SSO services like [Authentik](https://goauthentik.io/), [Authelia](https://www.authelia.com/), and more.

 ## Setup